What you need to know about nitrates and nitrites

 The bottom line is that you probably don’t need to worry too much about them in your diet.
 If you are still concerned, you can minimize your nitrosamine exposure by putting our four tips into practice.

-The nitrate/nitrite content from fruit and vegetables can vary greatly, even within the same type of vegetables.
+The nitrate/nitrite content of fruits and vegetables can vary greatly, even within the same type of vegetable.
 For example, the nitrate content in spinach can range from 71 mg to 428 mg/100g.
-This is caused by varying amounts of nitrogen in fertilizers, soil, air, and water, as well as, through growing, harvesting, and storage conditions.
+This is caused by varying amounts of nitrogen in fertilizers, soil, air, and water, as well as by different growing, harvesting, and storage conditions.

-Nitrates in contaminated water react with bacteria in the infant’s stomach, leading to a condition called methemoglobinemia, in which red blood cells’ ability to carry oxygen in the blood is blocked.
-This condition can deprive the infant’s tissues of oxygen, potentially leading to death.
-Older children and adults are not so much at risk because of their larger size.
+Methemoglobinemia is a condition in which red blood cells’ ability to carry oxygen in the blood is blocked.
+This can deprive an infant’s tissues of oxygen, potentially leading to death.
+Older children and adults are not at much risk because of their larger size.

 International Journal of Cancer 2013: Cigarette smoking and lung cancer – relative risk estimates for the major histological types from a pooled analysis of case-control studies [pooled observational study, weak evidence] ↩